howard-tzw/vue-select/docs/docs/guide/slots.md

 :::

 ::: tip 🚧 This section of the guide is a work in progress!
 Check back soon for an update.
-Vue Select currently offers quite a few scoped slots, and you can check out the [API Docs for Slots](../api/slots.md) in the meantime while a good guide is put together. :::
+Vs Vue3 Select currently offers quite a few scoped slots, and you can check out the [API Docs for Slots](../api/slots.md) in the meantime while a good guide is put together. :::